-Paul O’Connor applies his product commercialization experience to advance new products and technologies for medical clients.
+Paul O’Connor applies his product commercialization experience to advance new products and technologies for medical clients at Boston Engineering.
 Paul has directed business strategy and product innovation for organizations including Smith & Nephew Orthopedics and a medical product design firm.

 Notable achievements during his nearly two decades at Smith & Nephew Orthopedics include:

 - Led 24% increase (CAGR) in new product revenues for the Smith & Nephew Orthopedics Tissue Repair Group during a five-year period